xulitong22/dbt_github_data_project/README.md

 - Community Contribution: Identifying external vs. internal work using author_association.

-## 🚀 Future RoadmapOrchestration:
+## 🚀 Future Roadmap
-- Implement Dagster or Airflow to automate the Python ingestion and dbt runs.
+- Orchestration: Implement Dagster or Airflow to automate the Python ingestion and dbt runs.
 - Scale: Expand the API loader to fetch data from multiple high-volume repositories (e.g., dbt-core or Kubernetes).